triggermesh/docs/docs/get-started/quickstart.md

 **:material-numeric-2-box: Send an event**

-Although you can wait till the HTTPPoller fetches an another event, you can also simulate you own event with the following command:
+Although you can wait till the HTTPPoller fetches another event, you can also simulate you own event with the following command:

 ```
 tmctl send-event '{"hello":"triggermesh"}' --eventType buzzword.phrase